-The application of Regulation (EU) 2017/2402 (the "EU Securitization Regulation"), together with regulatory and implementing technical standards applicable thereto and guidelines and other materials published by the European Banking Authority, the European Securities and Markets Authority and the European Commission in relation thereto (the "European Securitization Rules"), to the Notes transaction (the "Transaction") is unclear.
+The application of Regulation (EU) 2017/2402 (as amended, the "EU Securitization Regulation"), together with regulatory and implementing technical standards applicable thereto and official guidance published by the European Banking Authority, the European Securities and Markets Authority and the European Commission in relation thereto (the "EU Securitization Rules"), to the Notes transaction (the "Transaction") is unclear.
 The EU Securitization Regulation has direct effect in member states of the European Union (the "EU") and is expected to be implemented by national legislation in other countries in the European Economic Area (the "EEA").

-Investors should independently assess and determine whether they are subject to the "EU Due Diligence Requirements" of Article 5 of the EU Securitization Regulation, which applies to 'institutional investors', being (a) insurance undertakings and reinsurance undertakings as defined in Directive 2009/138/EC; (b) institutions for occupational retirement provision falling within the scope of Directive (EU) 2016/2341 (subject to certain exceptions), and certain investment managers and authorized entities appointed by such institutions; (c)
+Investors should independently assess and determine whether they are subject to the "EU Due Diligence Requirements" of Article 5 of the EU Securitization Regulation, which applies to 'institutional investors', being (a) insurance undertakings and reinsurance undertakings as defined in Directive 2009/138/EC; (b) institutions for occupational retirement provision falling within the scope of Directive (EU) 2016/2341 (subject to certain exceptions), and certain investment managers and authorized entities appointed by such institutions; (c) alternative investment fund managers as defined in Directive 2011/61/EU which manage and/or market alternative investment funds in the EU; (d) certain internally-managed investment companies authorized in accordance with Directive 2009/65/EC, and management companies as defined in that Directive; (e) credit institutions as defined in Regulation (EU) No 575/2013 (as amended, the "CRR"); and (f) investment firms as defined in the CRR.
+The EU Due Diligence Requirements may also apply to investments by certain consolidated affiliates, wherever established or located, of such credit institutions or investment firms (such affiliates, together with all such institutional investors, "EU Institutional Investors").

-alternative investment fund managers as defined in Directive 2011/61/EU which manage and/or market alternative investment funds in the EU; (d) certain internally-managed investment companies authorized in accordance with Directive 2009/65/EC, and management companies as defined in that Directive; (e) credit institutions as defined in Regulation (EU) No 575/2013 ("CRR") (and certain consolidated affiliates thereof); and (f) investment firms as defined in CRR (and certain consolidated affiliates thereof) (together, "EU Institutional Investors").
+Amongst other things, the EU Due Diligence Requirements restrict an EU Institutional Investor from investing in a securitization (as defined in the EU Securitization Regulation) unless the EU Institutional Investor has verified that: (a) the originator or original lender of the underlying exposures of the securitization grants all the credits giving rise to the underlying exposures on the basis of sound and well-defined criteria and clearly established processes for approving, amending, renewing and financing those credits and has effective systems in place to apply those criteria and processes to ensure that credit-granting is based on a thorough assessment of the obligors' creditworthiness; (b) the originator, sponsor or original lender with respect to the securitization (i) retains on an ongoing basis a material net economic interest which, in any event, will not be less than 5%, determined in accordance with Article 6 of the EU Securitization Regulation, and (ii) discloses the risk retention to EU Institutional Investors; and (c) the originator, sponsor or securitization special purpose entity ("SSPE") has, where applicable, made available the information required by Article 7 of the EU Securitization Regulation in accordance with the frequency and modalities provided for in that Article.
+The EU Due Diligence Requirements also require that each EU Institutional

-Amongst other things, the EU Due Diligence Requirements restrict an EU Institutional Investor from investing in a securitization unless the EU Institutional Investor has verified that: (a) the originator or original lender of the underlying exposures of the securitization grants all the credits giving rise to the underlying exposures on the basis of sound and well-defined criteria and clearly established processes for approving, amending, renewing and financing those credits and has effective systems in place to apply those criteria and processes to ensure that credit-granting is based on a thorough assessment of the obligor's creditworthiness; (b) the originator, sponsor or original lender of the securitization (i) retains on an ongoing basis a material net economic interest which, in any event, shall not be less than 5%, determined in accordance with Article 6 of the EU Securitization special purpose entity ("SSPE") has, where applicable, made available the information required by Article 7 of the EU Securitization Regulation in accordance with the frequency and modalities provided for in Article 7 of the EU Securitization Regulation and requires that the EU Institutional Investor carries out initial and ongoing due-diligence and monitoring procedures with respect to the securitization, its securitization position and the underlying exposures.
+Investor carries out initial and ongoing due-diligence and monitoring procedures with respect to the securitization, its securitization position and the underlying exposures.